-Every divorce is painful, for all members of the family.
+Every divorce is painful for all members of the family.
 But that does not mean that life after divorce is always tough—in fact, as a parent, you play a big part in easing the fears and anxieties of your child.
-Most parenting experts conclude that what you tell a child about the reasons for her parents' divorcing depends a lot on the age and maturity of the child, and whether or not some of the reasons are obvious.
+Most parenting experts conclude that what you tell a child about the reasons for your divorce depends a lot on the age and maturity of the child, and whether or not some of the reasons are obvious.

-So, here are some good general rules and things to consider when preparing for one of those "Why did you get a divorce?" discussions that are sure to come.
+So, here are some good general things to consider when preparing for one of those "Why did you get a divorce?" discussions that are sure to come.

 Behavioral therapist Steve Kalas divides the reasons for divorce into three general categories:

 If your spouse was abusive, degrading, or a criminal, the divorce was necessary to prevent self-destruction or further evil to others.

 If you or your partner had one or more affairs, announced she was gay, robbed you blind or was mentally unbalanced and refused treatment, the divorce was likely due to a lack of trust and a desire to be free from such behaviors.